ubergarm/SkyMagicIslands/README.md

 #### Pregenerate Chunks
 It is highly recommended to pregenerate chunks for both stability and performance!
-Example commands to start/stop generating 100 chunk radius around yourself if you're op'd:
+Example commands to start/stop generating 100 chunk radius around your x/z location in the Overworld dimension (you need to have OPs):

-* `/pregen gen startradius square ~ ~ 100`
+* `/pregen gen startradius square ~ ~ 100 0 TerrainOnly`
 * `/pregen stop`
 * `/pregen clear`

+I recommend using `TerrainOnly` as I noticed a glitch with un-openable loot chests in structures after doing full pregeneration.

 #### Visual Metrics
 For anyone self hosting I suggest checking out